 Our remote location in the Scottish Highlands makes us one of the best places to visit in Scotland in the winter.
 Here, there’s so much to see and do, whatever your age.
 Start with a walk around our grounds, where you’ll catch sightings of red deer and other animals.
 Then, head to Glen Affric nature reserve and stroll along moorlands, or on the banks of the lochs.

 So, why not pick a New Year’s resolution that’s easy to keep?
 Book a stay at one of our handcrafted log cabins in the Highlands.
-Then, enjoy a carbon neutral New Year break full of the finest nature and wildlife that Scotland has to offer.
+Then, enjoy an eco-friendly New Year break full of the finest nature and wildlife that Scotland has to offer.